Liar Game: Antagonists

-Fujisawa, Nao's former teacher and first opponent in the Liar Game, undergoes a significant transformation from a caring educator to a bitter, distrustful individual following personal hardships including divorce.
+Nao's former teacher and first opponent in the Liar Game.
+He undergoes a significant transformation from a caring educator to a bitter, distrustful individual following personal hardships including divorce.
 His callous indifference to Nao's potential financial ruin shocks her but reinforces Akiyama's resolve to assist her.
 After losing to Akiyama's strategy in the first round, Fujisawa receives Nao's winnings to settle his debt, culminating in a grateful bow that contrasts sharply with his earlier hostility.